-Steps to replace default self-signed Policy Manager certificate with a trusted certificate authority (CA) created certificate
+How can I replace the default self-signed Policy Manager certificate with a trusted certificate authority (CA) created certificate?

 Assume that you have: